 Winter Weather Advisory from WED 3:00 PM CST until THU 6:00 AM CST

+Winter Weather Advisory from WED 3:00 PM CST until THU 6:00 AM CSTUpdated

 Issued by National Weather Service – Minneapolis, MN